KafiyaNuril/KafiyaNuril/README.md

 ## Hi, I'm Kafiya👋

-🎓 I'm a student at SMK Wikrama Bogor, majoring in Software Engineering
-📚 Currently working on: A Digital Library Management System 🚀 Check out my latest project below!
+🎓 I'm a student at SMK Wikrama Bogor, majoring in Software and Game Development 📚 Currently working on: A Digital Library Management System 🚀 Check out my latest project below!